Supporting diversity in open source

 The Nextcloud community meets regularly at big hackweeks or smaller ad-hoc ones all over Europe.
 We also host our yearly Nextcloud Conference and attend many events like FOSDEM and SCALE.

-We want to support participants to join these events by sponsoring part or the whole of their transportation and accomodation costs.
+We want to support participants from underrepresented groups in Open Source to join these events by sponsoring part or the whole of their transportation and accomodation costs.

 If you would like to join a Nextcloud event, let us know!
 We typically support 80% of the travel & hotel costs but we can accommodate you if that would not be sufficient.
 Don’t hesitate to reach out and ask!

 Nextcloud is always on the look-out for new talents and we’d like to give beginning developers, marketeers and sales people a chance to learn practical skills with us!

 We encourage people from underrepresented groups to apply for these positions and to send their resume.

 You can find open positions on our jobs page but please don’t hesitate to send you resume if there is nothing that fits you – we just might not yet know we need you!